The Smallest* 35mm Film Camera, Its Quirks, Operation, and a Brief History9 min read by

 The size and lens operation aren’t the only things that set Rollei 35B apart.

-Having used a variety of cameras with unique film advance controls, 35’s left-side position of the crank doesn’t feel awkward or strange — though it is recognizably different.
+Having used a variety of cameras with unique film advance controls, the 35’s left-side position of the crank doesn’t feel awkward or strange — though it is recognizably different.
 A small wedge of sheet metal with a single-stroke mechanism, it feels right to occupy my left thumb, keeping my right hand free to grip the camera and release the shutter.

 The top-plate selenium light meter is quite accurate on my copy, though the design feels a little cheap and awkward.
 The numbers indicating shutter speed tend to peel off on these cameras; I drew mine by hand on a small paper cut-out and glued it on.
 There are no batteries to worry about, which is nice, considering that other Rollei 35’s require special adaptors to function.
 Still, I found the match-needle operation a little confusing, leaving me wishing for 35C, which is the same camera, sans the meter.